hstatsep-js/sep11-freedom-project/tool/learning-log.md

 3/1/2024

-Since I have learned how to use
+Since I have learned how to use objects, I think on Monday (3-4-24), I will try to refactor the code for my buttons to make it more managable